Best Bleach For Dark Hair Without Damage: Your Complete Guide!

 best bleach for dark hair at home

-Step 1: Always start with massaging coconut oil or olive oil into your hair prior to the day of bleaching.
-You can also apply petroleum jelly along your ears, neckline, and hairline to shield your skin from the dye.
+Step 1: Begin by massaging coconut oil or olive oil into your hair the day before bleaching.
+You can also apply petroleum jelly along your ears, neckline, and hairline to protect your skin from the dye.

-Step 2: Wear an old t-shirt or wrap a towel around your shoulders.
-Then, divide your hair into four sections —two at the front and two at the back of your head, and clip them in place.
+Step 2: Wear an old t-shirt or drape a towel over your shoulders.
+Divide your hair into four sections—two in the front and two in the back of your head—and secure them with clips.

-Step 3: Mix the bleaching powder and cream developer accordingly.
-Alternatively, you can mix a ratio of 1:2 respectively.
+Step 3: Mix the bleaching powder and cream developer according to the instructions or in a 1:2 ratio.

-Step 7: As soon as your hair reaches light-yellow color, rinse it under lukewarm water.
-Then, apply a purple shampoo followed by a conditioner.
+Step 7: Once your hair reaches a light-yellow color, rinse it with lukewarm water.
+Follow up with a purple shampoo and conditioner.

 Safety Tips: Before and After Bleaching Dark Hair

 There are several safety tips to follow before and after using bleach for dark hair.
-A few of them are the following:
+Once you have figured out the best and safest bleach for you, follow these tips :

-• Do not shampoo for a couple of days before treatment to make your scalp is less prone to abrasions or chemical burns
+• Avoid shampooing for a couple of days before treatment to reduce the risk of scalp abrasions or chemical burns.

-• Wait for a month after straightening to apply bleach
+• Wait at least a month after straightening your hair before applying bleach.

-• Before you bleach, soak or massage your hair with coconut oil, and leave it on for at least 14 hours
+• Prior to bleaching, consider soaking or massaging your hair with coconut oil, leaving it on for at least 14 hours.

-• Do a patch test on your inner elbow or behind ears before bleaching your dark hair
+• Perform a patch test on your inner elbow or behind your ears before bleaching to check for any adverse reactions.

-• After bleaching, use color-protect shampoo and conditioner
+• After bleaching, use a color-protect shampoo and conditioner to maintain the vibrancy of your new shade.

-• Treat your hair with deep conditioning to hydrate, nourish, and restore hair fibers
+• Treat your hair to deep conditioning treatments to hydrate, nourish, and restore hair fibers.

-• Get trimmed within seven days of bleaching to seal up the ends
+• Schedule a trim within seven days of bleaching to seal split ends and maintain hair health.

-• Always use a heat protectant when heat styling
+• Always use a heat protectant before styling with heat tools to minimize damage.

-• Use a blue or purple shampoo occasionally
+• Consider using a blue or purple shampoo occasionally to neutralize brassiness and maintain color freshness.

 Final Thoughts